serg1557733/docker_kubernetes/exercises/4_Pods/task.md

 Try *kubectl get pods -A* to verify everything is working.
 You should see some kube-system Pods, which should include some Kubernetes Components which are now known to you.

+ONLY IF WE DIDN'T PUBLISH THE IMAGE EARLIER: To use our Image in the following task, do the following:

+1. Execute "eval $(minikube docker-env)"
+2. Use the docker build command from Exercise 2 again.
+This time, docker will build the Image in our minikube-Cluster.

 ## The Task

 Your next task is relatively simple!
 Create a pod.yaml-File which defines a container using our image.
 Then, *apply* that Pod-definition to your Kubernetes Cluster and see what happens: